danwatford/docker-postgres-ofbiz/README.md

 ### Get Ofbiz

-You will need to download Apache Ofbiz and extract the contents to such that file build.gradle is accessible at `ofbiz/apache-ofbiz/build.gradle`.
+You will need to download Apache Ofbiz and extract the contents such that file build.gradle is accessible at `ofbiz/apache-ofbiz/build.gradle`.

 Download from https://ofbiz.apache.org/download.html

 # First run

-The first time Ofbiz is executed it is necessary to atleast load seed data.
+The first time Ofbiz is executed it is necessary to at least load the seed data.
 It might also be appropriate to load demo data.

-If restoring from a dump file, skip this section.

 Build the ofbiz container:
 `docker-compose build`

-Either way ensure the database is running:
+Ensure the database is running:
 `docker-compose up -d db`

-If loading all data run:
+If loading all data run (do not do this if restoring from a database dump):
 `docker-compose run ofbiz loadAll`

 # Normal running

+It is recommended to bring up the database first if restoring from a database dump:
+`docker-compose up -d db`

-Once data has been loaded to the database using data loading, or possibly database restore, then run ofbiz using:
+Once data has been loaded to the database using data loading (see First Run section above), or possibly a database restore, run ofbiz using:
 `docker-compose up -d`

 Database and ofbiz logs can be seen using: